bolantej/venome-poster/README.md

 The landing page advertisment and poster for the 2024 Engineering Expo at Oregon State University.

-The landing page was forked from [Anjasfedo](https://github.com/Anjasfedo) and converted to vanilla svelte.
+The landing page was forked from [Anjasfedo](https://github.com/Anjasfedo) and converted to vanilla svelte with [Flowbite UI components](https://flowbite-svelte.com/).
 Credit goes to [Anjasfedo](https://github.com/Anjasfedo) please check them out.

 ## Development